Spin canted magnetism, decoupling of charge and spin ordering in NdNiO$_3$: Conclusion

 \section{Conclusion}

 We performed detailed magnetization measurements on NdNiO$_3$ and extracted the magnetization of Ni sublattice after removing the contribution of the rare earth Nd ion.
-Our results indicate the presence of weak ferromagnetism in the antiferromagnetically ordered Ni sublattice.
+Our results indicate the presence of weak ferromagnetism coexisting with antiferromagnetic order in the Ni sublattice.
 We argued that the weak ferromagnetism is due to canting of antiferromagnetic spins.
 Further we found that in contrast to the normal metallic state, the supercooled metallic regions are magnetically ordered.
-This shows that while the metal insulator transition occurs over a temperature range of 200~K to 110~K, the magnetic ordering is complete at 200~K. Below $T_\textnormal{N}$, the ZFC-FC magnetizations diverge exhibiting irreversibilities, that could remind one of a spin-glass state.
+This shows that while cooling the metal insulator transition occurs over a temperature range of 200~K to 110~K, the magnetic ordering is sharp and occurs at 200~K. The absence of metastable phases in the magnetic transition suggests that the magnetic transition is continuous similar to other members of the series that have $T_\textnormal{MI}$ > $T_\textnormal{N}$.
+Below $T_\textnormal{N}$, the ZFC-FC magnetizations diverge exhibiting irreversibilities, that could remind one of a spin-glass state.
 However, our analysis shows that the system is neither a spin-glass nor a superparamagnet, and the irreversibilities arise from the temperature-dependent magnetocrystalline anisotropy and domain-wall pinning.